razan-sameh/Coffee-App/README.md

  - Localization and Customization: The app supports multiple languages and customizable themes to cater to a diverse user base.
 This ensures a personalized experience for users worldwide.

- - Wish List:
+ - Favourite List:
-Save favorite coffee items to the wish list for future reference and easily add or remove items from the wish list.
+Save favorite coffee items to the Favourite list for future reference and easily add or remove items from the Favourite list.